 It is a job that requires you to be able to work under pressure, which can be caused by traffic, difficult passengers, timetabling, equipment, and even the weather.

 You will need a good understanding of customer service and the ability to handle money, though usually transactions are now made via mobile app or card, especially since the start of the pandemic.

 In the US, the median annual salary for a bus driver is $53,920.
 The equivalent job in the UK is £22,135.

 If you’re interested in a career in public transportation in the U.S., start here.

-Being a school bus driver could be one of those fun jobs for retirees, especially if you enjoy being around kids of all ages.
+Being a school bus driver could be one of those fun jobs for former law enforcement, especially if you enjoy being around kids of all ages.

-Driving a school bus is obviously a term-time only role, so could be a great job if you’re looking for something to fit around wider family time and helping to care for your grandchildren.
+Driving a school bus is obviously a term-time-only role, so it could be a great job if you’re looking for something to fit around wider family time and helping to care for your grandchildren.

 School bus driving is a driving role that requires at least a high school qualification, plus there will be on-the-job training offered within the relevant school authority.